 Puerto Vallarta: About 150 people attended a gospel meeting in the Coapinole hall and witnessed the baptism of two believers.

-San Juan: Helped by a local brother, David Alves had two weeks of encouraging gospel meetings in the home of an agronomist.
+San Juan: Two weeks of encouraging gospel meetings were held in the home of an agronomist.
 The ex-mayor of the town attended twice and listened with interest.
-On the last night, twenty-eight unsaved adults witnessed the baptism of three believerswho had been saved a few years previously.
+On the last night, twenty-eight unsaved adults witnessed the baptism of three believers who had been saved a few years previously.
 Years ago attempted meetings were interrupted when six Catholic nuns arrived and took the few listeners away.

 Santiago: James and Nelly Dyck have moved here from Tepic and continue to labor in this encouraging new work.